aimat-lab/AutoSlurm/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Version](https://img.shields.io/badge/Version-0.1.0-green)

 `AutoSlurm` automatically generates slurm job scripts based on reusable templates and starts them for you.
-This includes support for multi-task multi-GPU jobs, automatic creation of infinite chain jobs, and support for hyperparameter sweeps.
+This includes support for multi-task multi-GPU jobs, automatic creation of infinite chain jobs, and hyperparameter sweeps.
 A large number of ready-to-use templates for all major HPC clusters at KIT and beyond exist, such that you can immediately start throwing compute at your problems without writing boring job scripts yourself.

 ## Setup